kopf/httsleep/docs/tutorial.rst

 Callbacks
 ~~~~~~~~~

-The last conditional to have a look at is ``callback``.
+The last condition to have a look at is ``callback``.
 This allows you to
 use your own function to evaluate the response and is intended for very specific
-cases where the other conditionals might not be flexible enough.
+cases where the other conditions might not be flexible enough.

 A callback function should return ``True`` if the response matches.
 Any other
 return value will be interpreted as failure by httsleep, and it will keep polling.